post

 So this is kind of cool, my submission to talk at WordCamp Orange County was accepted.

-I think what makes it extra cool is that of the number of camp’s that I have attended, I am a camp speaking virgin.
-Don’t get me wrong, if you have hung out with me at the after party or at any of the socials then you know talking is not my problem.
-Especially if on a subject I am passionate about.
+What makes it extra cool is that with the number of WordCamps I have attended, this is my first time speaking.
+Don’t get me wrong, if you have spent time with me at the after party or any of the socials, you know talking is not my problem — especially if on a subject I am passionate about.

 I hope the uniqueness in my presentation is in my “newbie” insight into WordPress and Web Malware.
 I think its often easy to forget what it is not to know, and as I am just learning, how can I forget.
 I obviously plan to leverage elements that we at Sucuri like to present on, similar to the ones found in the video titled “Lockdown WordPress – A Security Webinar with Dre Armeda”, but I hope to figure out a way to help bring the point home and talk a bit on what I see as the True Vulnerability with WordPress.
 The idea is to educate, engage and encourage change in the way end-users manage their websites.